10 Foods to Try While Traveling in Iran

 Never ever forget to try tahdig (crunchy rice) when travelling to Iran.
 It is mostly served with rice and stew.

 Gheime a very famous Persian food, called yellow split peas stew in English, refers to a mysterious mix of cubed meat, split meats, extract of tomato, fried onions and spices such as salt, pepper, ground cardamom and turmeric, garnished with fried potato and saffron that really makes it mouth-watering and tasty.
-Also it is famous as a religious food especially in Ashoora distributing among ordinary people or poor ones.
+Also it is famous as a religious food especially in Ashura distributing among ordinary people or poor ones.

 It is wonderful to taste and to try the most amazing traditional food in Qazvin named Gheime Nesar.
 This flavored high demand food is served in most famous restaurants in the city which is a proof of its popularity.